Brand Name Atarax Syrup Common Name hydroxyzine

 What form(s) does this medication come in?

-Each 5 mL of mint-flavoured syrup contains hydroxyzine hydrochloride 10 mg and sodium benzoate 1.5 mg.
+Each 5 mL of mint-flavoured syrup contains 10 mg of hydroxyzine hydrochloride and 1.5 mg of sodium benzoate.
 Nonmedicinal ingredients: sucrose, water, alcohol, menthol, spearmint oil, peppermint oil, and hydrochloric acid (for pH adjustment).

 Who should NOT take this medication?